Linearizability of flows by embeddings: Results and examples

+\begin{Rem} Here \concept{uniquely integrable} means that the vector field $x\mapsto \frac{d}{dt}\Phi^t(x)|_{t=0}$ has unique maximal trajectories.
+By the Picard-Lindel\"{o}f theorem this holds if $k\geq 2$ or, more generally, if the vector field generating $\Phi$ is locally Lipschitz. \end{Rem}

-\begin{Ex} If $(\st,\Phi)$ is the basin of attraction of a stable hyperbolic equilibrium or limit cycle for a smooth flow, then it is known that Conditions~\ref{item:cont-1}, \ref{item:cont-2} are satisfied.
-Such a flow $(\st,\Phi)$ is linearizable by a smooth embedding if Condition~\ref{item:smooth-3} is also satisfied, e.g., if the eigenvalues or Floquet multipliers associated with the linearized flow are nonresonant \cite[Prop.~2, 3]{kvalheim2021existence}.
-Remark~\ref{rem:about-cond-3} discusses Condition~\ref{item:smooth-3} further. \end{Ex}
+\begin{Ex} Let $(\st,\Phi)$ be the basin of attraction of a stable hyperbolic limit cycle for a $C^{\infty}$ flow.
+In this case, it is known that Conditions~\ref{item:cont-1}, \ref{item:cont-2} are always satisfied with $k=\infty$.
+Thus, such a flow $(\st,\Phi)$ is linearizable by a $C^\infty$ embedding if and only if Condition~\ref{item:smooth-3} is also satisfied with $k=\infty$.
+This is the case, e.g., under the typically-satisfied condition that the Floquet multipliers associated with the linearized flow are nonresonant \cite[Prop.~3]{kvalheim2021existence}.
+Note that any linearizing $C^0$ embedding must be dimension-\emph{increasing} for this example.
+(Remark~\ref{rem:about-cond-3} discusses Condition~\ref{item:smooth-3} further.) \end{Ex}

 \begin{Rem} Note that $\st$ is connected if and only if $\att$ is connected \cite[Thm~6.3]{gobbino2001topological}.
-If $\st$ is not connected, then Condition~\ref{item:smooth-1} should be understood in the sense that the (finitely many) connected components of $\att$ are compact smooth submanifolds of possibly different dimensions. \end{Rem}
+If $\st$ is not connected, then Condition~\ref{item:smooth-1} should be understood in the sense that the (finitely many) connected components of $\att$ are compact $C^k$ embedded submanifolds of possibly different dimensions. \end{Rem}

-\begin{Rem} If $(\st,\Phi)$ is linearizable by a smooth embedding, then $\att$ must be a normally hyperbolic invariant manifold (NHIM).
-More precisely, $\att$ is an eventually relatively $\infty$-NHIM \cite[p.~4]{hirsch1977invariant} with respect to any Riemannian metric on $\st$.
-This readily follows from the proof of Theorem~\ref{th:smooth}, which shows that $(X,\Phi)$ is linearizable by a proper smooth embedding $F\colon\st\to \R^n$ such that $F(\att)$ is contained in the sum of eigenspaces of the generator of the linear flow corresponding to eigenvalues with zero real part.
-The same reasoning implies that $\att$ satisfies ``center bunching'' conditions \cite[Eq.~(11)]{eldering2018global} of all orders, consistent with the smooth asymptotic phase that such center bunching conditions imply \cite[Cor.~2]{eldering2018global}. \end{Rem}
+\begin{Rem} If $(\st,\Phi)$ is linearizable by a $C^{k\geq 1}$ embedding, then $\att$ must be a normally hyperbolic invariant manifold (NHIM).
+More precisely, $\att$ is an eventually relatively $\infty$-NHIM (\cite[p.~4]{hirsch1977invariant}, \cite[p.~4207]{eldering2018global}) with respect to any Riemannian metric on $\st$.
+This follows readily from the proof of Theorem~\ref{th:smooth}, which shows that $(X,\Phi)$ is linearizable by a proper $C^k$ embedding $F\colon\st\to \R^n$ such that $F(\att)$ is contained in the real invariant subspace for the matrix generating the linear flow corresponding to eigenspaces of purely imaginary eigenvalues.
+The same reasoning implies that $\att$ satisfies ``center bunching'' conditions \cite[Eq.~(11)]{eldering2018global} of all orders, consistent with the existence of $C^k$ asymptotic phase implied by such center bunching conditions \cite[Cor.~2]{eldering2018global}. \end{Rem}